Mgrsc/v2ray-for-podman/README.md

 2. Run the `./bbr.sh` script to accelerate your server's network.

-3. Execute the `./setup.py` script to generate a UUID.
+3. Execute the `./setup.py` script to generate a UUID and input your domain.
 You can use the following command:

    ```shell
    ./setup.py
    ```

-4. Replace `<EXAMPLE.COM>` with your domain/subdomain in the `caddy/Caddyfile` file.

 5. Run the `./deploy.sh` script to deploy V2Ray, Caddy, and CDN.
 Use the following command: